Scala Notes

 - returned from other functions.

-Functions can be defined using the def
+Functions can be defined using the def keyword or as anonymous functions (lambdas).

 They support multiple parameter lists, default and named parameters, and can be curried for partial application.
 Functions in Scala are objects, enabling powerful functional programming patterns such as higher-order functions, closures, and composition.
 This flexibility allows concise, expressive, and reusable code.